Short Term vs Long Term Health Insurance Plans | PolicyX

 • A person who needs to be prepared for any medical emergencies should aim to have a long-term health policy.

-• An individual who does not want to renew their policy frequently should opt for a long-term insurance plan to avoid the pain of renewing the policy frequently.
+• Individuals who prefer not to renew their policy frequently should opt for a long-term insurance plan.

 • Young people should especially go for long-term health plans as they can benefit from getting a lower premium for their long-term plan, as compared to the elderly who has to pay higher premiums.